serivesmejia/DeltaUtils/README.md

-# DeltaDrive
+# DeltaUtils
 [![](https://jitpack.io/v/DeltaRobotics-9351/DeltaDrive.svg)](https://jitpack.io/#DeltaRobotics-9351/DeltaDrive)

-Easy to use library containing many functions to control your FTC robot movements
+Easy to use library containing many functions to control your FTC robot

 ## Install (Credit to EasyOpenCV & DogeCV)
 ### This library requires a SDK version of 5.3